 GLG pushes a new wave of growth powered by significant strategic investments, including $50 million in technology and related spending.

-GLGers number more than 2,000 for the first time, and the Council Member network grows to more than 900,000 experts.
+GLGers number more than 2,000 for the first time, and the Network grows to more than 900,000 experts.
 The company adds several new senior executives to its leadership team, overseeing aggressive investments in technology, marketing, service innovation, and more.
 GLG significantly expands its Social Impact work by launching the Social Impact Partners Program, which allows all employees to nominate nonprofits for no-cost access to GLG.

 GLG performs strongly and continues to innovate through the COVID-19 pandemic, posting robust financials while offering pro bono services to hundreds of organizations working on pandemic relief and racial equity.

 GLG navigates COVID-19 with strong revenue and profit results and no layoffs, furloughs, or pay cuts, while driving a remote-work culture defined by “high performance combined with compassion.”
 GLG focuses its 2020 Social Impact work on COVID-19 relief and racial equity, supporting hundreds of organizations that collectively reach 100M+ people and naming a new class of Fellows working on these issues.
 The company launches Deciding Factors, a podcast featuring interviews with top decision makers.
 GLG wins recognition in Fast Company’s “World Changing Ideas” competition.
 GLG welcomes Gemma Postlethwaite to GLG’s board.

 As the pandemic struck, see how GLGers came together with the help of experts and each other.

 GLG is recognized by the Human Rights Campaign Corporate Equality Index as a “Best Place to Work for LGBTQ Equality.”